The 10 Best Free Photo Editing Software – 2021

 Paid version: InPixio Photo Editor PRO for $19.99

-Best for: Creative image enhancement online.
+Best for: Creative image enhancement online

-Much like Fotor, BeFunky’s program is also divided into three sections: photo editor, collage maker, and design creator.
+Much like Fotor, BeFunky’s program is also divided into three sections: photo editor, collage maker, and graphic designer.
 In fact, looking at them side by side, it's easy to see just how similar the two programs are.
 BeFunky seems to be the clear winner in terms of both number of photo editing features and design composition templates, yet most of them are only available for premium users.

-The photo editor’s capabilities include a significantly wide arrange of tools, from basic editing like exposure and contrast, to portrait touch up capabilities, artsy effects, creative overlays, and textures.
+The photo editor’s capabilities include a significantly wide range of tools, from basic editing like exposure and contrast, to portrait touch up capabilities, artsy effects, creative overlays, and textures.
 Each of these sections offers both free and premium features which users can test beforehand.

 As for the collage and design sections, both display a long list of fully customizable templates for users to choose from.
 All three products are offered on BeFunky mobile, which is also available for free or with a premium subscription.